Last Updated: September 4, 2023

 Communities that have established an active entrepreneurship support program should consider how they can channel those with smaller credit needs into a microloan program.

-Microloans are a great approach for neighborhoods and communities where lifting just one individual out of poverty, and therefore out of hopelessness and dysfunction, is a victory.
+Microloans are a great approach for those neighborhoods and communities where lifting just one individual out of poverty, and therefore out of hopelessness and dysfunction, is a victory.